Tel: 07564 010847 or 01962 458428

 • drying a rug within an optimal time-frame.

-specialist rug cleaner will have a dedicated drying room.
-After a thorough rinse on the wash floor, most of the water gets extracted from the rug with the help of a centrifuge or another appropriate tool like "the rug sucker".
+A specialist rug cleaner will have a dedicated drying room.
+After a thorough rinse on the wash floor, most of the water gets extracted from the rug with the help of professional rug cleaning equipment like a centrifuge or another appropriate tool like "the rug sucker".

 The rugs then get hanged on drying poles in the drying room, a climate-controlled sealed room.

-Here, dry air gets blown around the rugs drying even some of the larger ones in just hours.
+Here, dry air gets blown around the rugs, drying even some of the larger ones in just a few hours.

 • dusting

-Unlike in-situ cleaning where the only dust extraction method possible is vacuuming, in a rug cleaning plant 2 more thorough methods are available:
+Unlike in-situ cleaning where the only dust extraction method possible is vacuuming, in a rug cleaning plant, two more thorough methods are available:

 1. Rug beating - the rugs get put face down on dusting grids and the back of the rug is agitated with a dedicated rug duster like "The rug badger"